Skip to content

 RenderedChunk

 RenderedChunk contains complete rendering information for the chunk.
-The imports and filenames in rendered modules will contain placeholders instead of file hashes.
+The imports and filenames in rendered modules will contain placeholders rather than file hashes.
 RenderedChunk is available in the renderChunk hook, augmentChunkHash hook, and banner, footer, intro, outro hooks and options.

 Additionally, the signature of renderChunk has been extended with a fourth parameter meta: { chunks: { [fileName: string]: RenderedChunk } }, providing access to the entire chunk graph.